Huarache (shoe)

 Huaraches (singular huarache [waˈɾatʃe]; derived from warachi in Purépecha) are a type of Mexican sandal, Pre-Columbian in origin.

 History

-Pre-Columbian in origin, the sandals are believed related to the cactle or cactli, of Náhuatl origin.
+The sandals are believed related to the cactle or cactli, of Náhuatl origin.
 The name "huarache" is derived from the Purépecha language term kwarachi, and directly translates into English as sandal.

 Early forms have been found in and traced to the countryside farming communities of Jalisco, Michoacan, Guanajuato and Yucatan.
 Originally of all-leather construction, the thong structure around the main foot is still traditionally made with hand-woven braided leather straps.